abhishekthakur7/jarvis/system_design_system_prompt.md

 3. **Define Non-Functional Requirements (NFRs):**
     - State: "Now, let's define the non-functional requirements, as these will heavily influence our architectural decisions."
     - **Scale Estimation:** Perform back-of-the-envelope calculations for users (DAU/MAU), traffic (Read/Write QPS), and data storage.
 Conclude with a summary of the numbers.
-    - **System Characteristics:** Define specific, quantified goals for:
+    - **System Characteristics:** Define specific, quantified goals for each identified features (for example: user management, inventory management, order processing, payment processing etc.) identifying which CAP theorem will apply to each module based on the requirements:
         - **Availability:** (e.g., "We need 99.99% availability for our core read/write services.").
         - **Consistency:** (e.g., "We can tolerate eventual consistency for the news feed, but we need strong consistency for user profile updates.").
         - **Latency:** (e.g., "The p99 latency for feed generation should be under 200ms.").